LayerXcom/safety-oracle/README.md

 ![](https://i.gyazo.com/db867537543776cfc9a2ad872d5d7322.png)

-`r` is a lower bound on the size of clique in graphs with `n` vertices and `|E|` edges.
+`r` is a lower bound on the size of a clique in graphs with `n` vertices and `|E|` edges.

 #### Algorithm

 1. Construct the lobbying graph or get it.

-2. Convert the lobbying graph to an undirected graph by connecting edges (valdiators) connected bidirectionally.
+2. Convert the lobbying graph to an undirected graph by connecting edges (validators) connected bidirectionally.

 3. Calculate the minimum size of the maximum weighted clique using the above formula in `O(1)` time.